michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

-# Database schema changes with Spring Boot and Hibernate
+# Database schema changes with Hibernate and Spring Boot

 ## Target audience
-This article has been written for people who have at least basic understanding of `Java` and its most common backend frameworks (`Spring Boot`, `Spring`, `Hibernate`...).
+This article has been written for people who have at least basic understanding of `Java` and its most common backend frameworks ( `Hibernate`, `Spring Boot`...).
 All examples are using `MySql` and can easily be migrated to a different relational database.

 ## Introduction